mflatt/sweetpea-py/docs/_source/api/derivations.rst

               combination of levels from other factors in the current trial and the immediately preceding trial.
-The level is equivalent to one created via :class:`.Window` with a window width of 2 and a stride of 1.
+The level is equivalent to one created via :class:`.Window` with a width of 2 and a stride of 1.

               The same as for :class:`.WithinTrial`, any derived factor in `factors` must not have a window stride greater